openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_components.rst

 A component is the part of a unit that contains your actual course content.
 A unit can contain one or more components.

-A student can view the name of all components in a unit by hovering over the unit in the ribbon at the top of the page.
+A student can view the names of all components in a unit by moving the cursor over each unit in the learning sequence at the top of the page.

 .. image:: ../../../shared/building_and_running_chapters/Images/ComponentNames_CourseRibbon.png
  :alt: Image of the component list for a unit